Last updated on 18 March 2014

 How is pulsatile tinnitus investigated?

-Patients with pulsatile tinnitus will generally then undergo some form of medical imaging.
+People with pulsatile tinnitus will generally then undergo some form of medical imaging.
 This has changed dramatically in recent years and a wider range of techniques are now available:

 Computerised tomography (CT)